The HUNT Study - a longitudinal population health study in Norway.

-The Nord-Trøndelag health study (HUNT) is one of the largest health studies ever performed.
+The Nord-Trøndelag Health Study (The HUNT Study) is one of the largest health studies ever performed.
 It is a unique database of personal and family medical histories collected during three intensive studies.
 The fundamental strategy is to earn and maintain the confidence of the population we work in and with as is necessary for any successful population study.
 This strategy has been successful and has resulted in extraordinarily high participation rates.
-There is enthusiastic public and political support for HUNT and of the HUNT Research Centre.
+There is enthusiastic public and political support for HUNT and for the HUNT Research Centre.
 This has created a good basis for further health surveys in the county and an excellent research environment.

-HUNT collaborates with national and international research groups on some of the important health topics facing our world today using the most modern techniques and our state of the art biobank.
+HUNT Research Centre collaborates with national and international research groups on some of the important health topics facing our world today using the most modern techniques and our state of the art biobank.

-Today, HUNT is a database with information about approximately 120,000 people that integrates family data and individual data and can be linked to national health registries.
+Today, the HUNT Study is a database with information about approximately 120,000 people that integrates family data and individual data and can be linked to national health registries.

 Repeated examinations and follow-up of the same population make it possible to ascertain changes in health and vital status at individual and family levels.

 The HUNT Study is reinforced and supplemented by cross referencing with registries at the regional level (Registries such as radial and hip fractures, venous thrombosis, lung embolism, ischemic heart disease and stroke) and with registries at the national level (The Cancer Register, The Medical Birth Register, and The National Health Insurance Register).
 Additionally, Statistics Norway provides necessary information from The Population Census Register and The Family Register to create a genealogical database ("family trees").

 Please find publications newly added to our library.
 These are all publications that use HUNT material, either alone or in combination with other sources.